dcaustin33/SSL-Project-Code/README.md

 ## 2. Description

-the folder solo-learn-temporal-ensembling holds the modified BYOL temporal ensembling code. the folder solo-learn holds the modified code used in all other experiments.
+the folder solo-learn-temporal-ensembling holds the modified BYOL temporal ensembling code.

+The folder solo-learn holds the modified code used in all other experiments.